Fire Up Your Team

 Your team has unlimited potential.
 It’s your job to help members of your group reach that potential.

-If right now the people you lead are struggling.
-It’s time to fire them up.
-There are many ways to go about accomplishing this.
-Instead of waiting for the perfect strategy, I’d suggest moving forward by taking one or more of the following actions.
+If right now the people you lead are struggling, it’s time to fire them up.
+There are many ways to do this.
+Instead of waiting for the perfect strategy, I suggest moving forward by taking one or more of the following four actions.
+If you would like assistance, I’d be happy to help with any of them.

 Find out what they are thinking

-If the team members aren’t feeling great about things, you are going to be the last person to find out.
-People talk to their co-workers long before they ever talk to the boss.
-You need to hear the straight scoop on how people are feeling about the group.
-A great way to accomplish this is by using our TeamCheck Assessment process.
-It’s a quick and low hassle way to put your finger on the pulse of your group.
+When your team isn’t feeling great about things, you will be the last person to find out.
+People talk to their coworkers long before they talk to the boss.
+You need to hear the straight scoop on how people feel about the group.
+One way to accomplish this is by using a neutral third party to collect this information.
+When I’ve assisted in this way; I’ve conducted interviews, ran focus groups, and administered surveys.
+In all cases the goal was the same: Find out what people really think.

 Deal with the problems

-The assessment process will help you understand which problems are getting in the way of your team’s success.
+An assessment process will help you understand which problems are getting in the way of your team’s success.
 Once you know this, it is time to take action.
 Some of the problems will have quick and easy solutions.
 Go ahead and fix those yourself.
-The team members will appreciate your willingness to make things better for them.
+The team members will appreciate your willingness to make things better.
+Maybe they want more feedback.
+Perhaps there’s a troublemaker that you need to address.
+If you know the answer, act.

 Other problems won’t have such an obvious fix.
 For these, you need to involve your team.
 Bring them together to discuss the results of the assessment.
-After prioritizing the most important problems, use a team problem-solving approach to addressing them.
-Our many years of experience at leading these kinds of meetings can help you quickly get to the root of the problem and prevent the damage that can result from a poorly managed discussion.
+After prioritizing the most important problems, use a team problem-solving approach to address them.

 Set goals collectively

 While goals can help fire up a team, they will only do so if team members see that the organization is willing to support them in their quest for reaching those goals.
 Often the most obvious support required is the development of new skills.
-We offer a wide variety of workshops that help build strong and effective team members.
-There isn’t a team out there that couldn’t benefit from a little work on communication, conflict mangement, meeting management, dealing with change or one of the many other topics we offer.
+You need to think through what people can and can’t do and create a plan for each person to build the necessary skills.